mckennapsean/dissertation/content/08-discuss.md

 [@Munzner2009], the design activity framework supports visualization designers through the act of carefully and methodically identifying appropriate methods for validating and evaluating visualization artifacts in a design activity.

-As a process model, the primary goal of the design activity framework is to guide visualization designers through a design process.
-We believe that the framework will be useful to those with a broad range of expertise.
-The actionability of the framework stems from the inclusion of more than just activities and methods, as is done in other models such as the nine-stage framework [@Sedlmair2012b].
-Specifically, the design activity framework also includes motivations, visualization artifacts, and explicit ties to the nested model in order to help guide a designer through the visualization design process.
-The motivation enables a visualization designer to determine which activity is currently being performed, which then allows the designer to identify potential methods, clarify artifacts, and make decisions with respect to the nested model.
-Although the design activity framework targets problem-driven visualization work, we could not identify a concrete reason why it could not be useful for technique-driven work as well; this extension presents interesting future work.

 The framework promotes increased design process flexibility by enabling and